onflow/May-The-Flow-Be-With-You/submissions/0x4d17d1068f79c7d0/README.md

 _Four Phases of Cognitive Evolution_

 Like the legendary memory masters who spent years perfecting their craft, Memoreee unfolds through carefully orchestrated phases, each building upon the last.
-We're currently deep in Phase 1, with a solid foundation already established and the first games taking shape.
+We've completed Phase 1 (Randomness Revolution) and are now in Phase 2 (Actually Fun Games), focusing on one game per category to establish a solid foundation across all four game types.

 ## 🌐 Live Demo